ImAKappa/rollang/docs/src/user/guide.md

 # rollang User Guide

-`rollang` is a language and interpreter for DnD players to easily simulate dice rolls.
+`rollang` is a language and roll simulator for DnD.

 > For DnD rules see the [DnD Beyond Introduction](https://www.dndbeyond.com/sources/basic-rules/introduction)